 Fourthly we need to make sure that the client's systems are updated to match year-end entries we make, including depreciation, interest, accruals, salaries, tax and whatever else may be the case.
 By ensuring clients ledgers reflect these changes and agree with the accounts returned to IRD, we don't have issues with opening balances the following year.

-And lastly we need expertise in systems.
+And last we need expertise in systems.
 I used to be a systems accountant at one stage, and my wife was a programmer in her former life (before children), so we have a reasonable background for this.
-In the early days clients had a choice between MYOB 8 and QuickBooks 5.
+In the early days, clients had a choice between MYOB 8 and QuickBooks 5.
 It's a bit more complex these days, with each of these having three product lines, and Xero and MoneyWorks also on the scene.

-Of course clients could always use a cash-book – although we've never seen the point of these.
+Of course, clients could always use a cash-book – although we've never seen the point of these.
 If clients want their own system, a "proper" accounting system is a small extra investment and ties in with their accounts.
 We have in the past helped clients with these systems, but today focus on the major packages.

 They also have newer on-line products only – mini-Xeros if you like.
 While there are always adjustments to the traditional products, these newer products are developing even faster.
 Mind you they need to - even market-leading Xero lacks features of the traditional programs.

-As a business partner of these firms, I have access to their on-line world.
+As a business partner of these firms, I have access to their online world.
 For Xero that's free – but for both MYOB and Reckon there's an annual fee for this.

 Then there's MoneyWorks – something which has grown on me while I've been working with a client.
 He uses Apple Macs so has little real choice, but the program is also available for Windows (just as well since I don't use or even like Macs).

 I have also had clients who use Sage – but one is no longer in business and I've recently fired the other (not over his choice of package).
 Having had this client I have to say I didn't believe he could make such a mess in another package – but his use of Xero for one of his companies has shown me how wrong I was.
-So while I have some limited familiarity with Sage, I'm hesitant to commit to work in this system.
+So while I have some limited familiarity with Sage, I'm hesitant to commit to working with this system.